redhat-cip/puppet-ceph/README.rst

 Contributions are welcome, just fork on GitHub and send a pull-request !

+* Please try to keep each new feature / change / fix in a separate pull-request, it will greatly help speeding the merge of the pull-requests ;)

 * When adding features, don't forget to add unit tests.

 * puppet-lint (https://github.com/rodjek/puppet-lint) should not produce too much errors too :)

+* Some repo-collaborators might ask you some questions or to update your code.
+All these questions/requests are open to discussion, but please answer, dont just drop your code & abandon it after !

 Using
 =====